ryan258/ai_story_marketing/masterplan.md

 - Managing multiple AI models: Create a unified interface for model interactions
 - Ensuring coherence across agents: Implement and refine the cumulative context system
 - Performance optimization: Efficient prompt design and potential for parallel processing
+- Comprehensive testing: Develop and maintain a robust test suite for all components

 ## 11. Future Expansion Possibilities 🔮
 - Integration with additional or updated AI models